 Year 7 pupils begin by investigating ‘What is Religion?’ before going on to investigate The Person of Jesus and Christianity in the Modern World.
 Pupils also look at the religion of Sikhism and end with a study of the life of The Buddha

 The Year 9 syllabus is a preparation for the GCSE years to follow.
-Pupils look at the big ethical and philosophical questions of religious studies such as Life after Death, Wealth and Poverty, Evil and Suffering and The Existence of God.
+Pupils look at the big ethical and philosophical questions of religious studies such as Life after Death, Wealth and Poverty, Evil and Suffering and Medical Ethics.

 Learning in the department exhibits a wide range of valuable, desirable and sought-after personal skills and attributes preparing pupils to be lifelong learners..
 Through studying Religious Education pupils are able to demonstrate their ability in the skills of investigation, interpretation, reflection, evaluation, empathy, analysis, synthesis, expression, application of knowledge and discernment.